Fifth Third Secured Card review

 I got the card.
 Now what?

 - Customer service.
-For support, call 1-866-671-5353.
-You can also connect on Twitter at @FifthThird or on Facebook @FifthThirdBank.
+For support, call the number on the back of your card.
+You can also call 800-972-3030 for the personal-banking helpline.
+If you’d like to connect through social media, you can find the bank on Twitter at @FifthThird or on Facebook @FifthThirdBank.

 This card can help you build your credit, provided you don’t mind applying in person at a Fifth Third bank.
 And while your deposit will gain interest, you’ll want to compare that against the card’s annual fee and moderately high minimum security deposit.
 If this card doesn’t sound like the right fit, compare your secured card options to find a similar card — perhaps one with rewards or no annual fee.